b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

-# Evaluating the impact of sampling bias on ecological niche
+# Evaluating the impact of sampling bias on the measurement of the ecological niche
 To enhance our understanding of biodiversity under changing climatic conditions, **Species Distribution Models (SDMs)**, also known as Ecological Niche Models (ENMs), have emerged as a powerful tool to characterize species' niches and quantify their ecological requirements.

 In spite of the rapid development of methodologies, theoretical constraints still exist in SDMs.
 For example, a significant methodological assumption required by the use of SDMs is the need for unbiased data.